Testing: Longitudinal Chromatic Aberration and focus shift

 Sigma’s zoom lens looks very sharp in the APS-C image circle throughout the zoom-range and shows only a slight softening towards the FF-corner.
 The lens also exhibits very little field curvature over its zoom range.
 Very good!

-Following are all the details and comparisons with the Sigma 14-24mm f2.8 HSM Art (shot on a 45MP Nikon D850) and Sony FE 12-24mm f4.0 G. I also included comparisons with Nikon’s Z 14-24mm f2.8 S (shot on a 45MP Nikon Z7) as Sigma surely is working hard on offering its newest mirrorless lenses for Canon RF and Nikon Z mount too in the future.
-And I expect to add comparisons with the Sony FE 12-24mm f2.8 GM soon.
+Following are all the details and comparisons with the Sigma 14-24mm f2.8 HSM Art (shot on a 45MP Nikon D850), Sony FE 12-24mm f2.8 GM and Sony FE 12-24mm f4.0 G. I also included comparisons with Nikon’s Z 14-24mm f2.8 S (shot on a 45MP Nikon Z7) as Sigma surely is working hard on offering its newest mirrorless lenses for Canon RF and Nikon Z mount too in the future.
 So be prepared for a huge amount of eye-watering details, or fast-forward to the performance at long distances.

 Performance at 14mm: